 · The citadel of Harappa had public buildings

-· After the decline of the Harappan culture, town planning was forgotten and there was absence of city life for about thousands of years.
+· After the decline of the Harappan culture, town planning was forgotten and there was the absence of city life for about thousands of years.

 Ques 9: Write a note on the agricultural technology of Harappans.

 Ans: Agriculture was the chief occupation of the Harappans.
 The prevalence of agriculture is indicated by finds of grains.
 But it is more difficult to reconstruct actual agricultural practices.
-Archaeologists have found evidence of ploughed field at Kalibangan.
-Representations on seals and terracotta sculpture indicate that the bull was known, and archaeologist extrapolate from this that oxen were used for ploughing.
-Terracotta models of the plough have been found at sites in Cholistan and at Banawali.
+Archaeologists have found evidence of a plowed field at Kalibangan.
+Representations on seals and terracotta sculpture indicate that the bull was known, and archaeologists extrapolate from this that oxen were used for plowing.
+Terracotta models of the plow have been found at sites in Cholistan and at Banawali.
 The field had two sets of furrows at right angles to each other, suggesting that two different crops were grown together.
 Most Harappan sites are located in semi-arid lands, where irrigation was probably required for agriculture.
 Traces of canals have been found at the Harappan site of Shortughai in Afghanistan.
 It is also likely that water drawn from wells was used for irrigation.
 Besides, water reservoirs found in Dholavira may have been used to store water for agriculture.

-3. The second, and more complicated, is in terms of function: archaeologists have to decide whether, for instance, an artefact is a tool or an ornament, or both, or something meant for ritual use.
+3. The second, and more complicated, is in terms of function: archaeologists have to decide whether, for instance, an artifact is a tool or an ornament, or both, or something meant for ritual use.